discordx-ts/discordx/README.md

 But with `discordx` we intend to provide latest upto date package to build bots with many features, such as multi-bot, simple commands, etc.

-If you have any issues or feature requests, Open an issue at Github [click here](https://github.com/oceanroleplay/discord.ts/issues)
+If you have any issues or feature requests, Please open an issue at Github [click here](https://github.com/oceanroleplay/discord.ts/issues)

 # New features

-- added multiple bot support (`@Bot`)
+- Support for multiple bots in a single nodejs instance (`@Bot`)
-- added `@SimpleCommand` to support v4 commands
+- `@SimpleCommand` to use old fashioned command, such as `!hello world`
-- added new interactions: `@ButtonComponent @SelectMenuComponent` `@ContextMenu`
-- added new decorator `@DefaultPermission`
+- new interactions/decorators: ` @ButtonComponent @SelectMenuComponent @ContextMenu @DefaultPermission`
-- added new initSlash method to create/update/remove slash commands
+- New method initApplicationCommands to create/update/remove slash commands for global and defined guilds
-- internal source code improved with lint for better type support
+- Lint improved internal source code for better type support
-- added more example for new decorators
+- Provided more examples for new decorators

 # Package